terrapower/armi/README.rst

 2009.
 Its founding mission was to determine the optimal fuel management operations required to transition a fresh Traveling Wave Reactor core from startup into an equilibrium state.
-It started out automating the Argonne National Lab (:term:`ANL`) fast reactor neutronics codes, MC2 and REBUS.
+It started out automating the Argonne National Lab (ANL) fast reactor neutronics codes, MC2 and REBUS.
 The reactor model design was made with the intention of adding other physics capabilities later.
 Soon, simple thermal hydraulics were added and it's grown ever since.
 It has continuously evolved towards a